CLiMBlab-Stanford/climbprep/README.md

 (`MODEL_NAME`), even if they are fit in the same space (e.g., MNI) using the same task data and conditions.
 If you're not sure how to implement a variant, consult the docs for `fitlins` and `BIDS Stats Models`.

+### plot
+The plotting step generates surface plots of the results of the modeling step.
+It can only be run after modeling is complete.
+To plot a participant's data, run:

+    python -m climblab.plot <PARTICIPANT_ID> -p <PROJECT_ID>

+(the `-p` option can be omitted if the project is `climblab`).
+The `-c` argument can optionally be used to specify plotting configuration parameters, including which model type to plot (defaults to `T1w`).
+To view the available config options, see `CONFIG['plot']` in `climbprep/constants.py`.

 ## Usage: Helper Functions